d12frosted/elpa-mirror/stable-melpa/lsp-scheme-readme.txt

   (add-hook 'scheme-mode-hook #'lsp-scheme)
   (setq lsp-scheme-implementation "guile") ;;; customizable

+Alternatively you can add the specific command as hook, for example:
+  (add-hook 'scheme-mode-hook #'lsp-scheme-guile)
+In this case lsp-scheme-implementation is ignored.

 ;; Usage
 This LSP client tries to implement an workflow similar to other Lisp-related